What Is Global Entry, And Is It Worth It?

 What is NEXUS?

 NEXUS not only gets you TSA PreCheck and Global Entry, but also gets you expedited immigration in Canada.
-Interestingly NEXUS is the cheapest of these programs at $50, so what’s the catch?
+It has the same cost as Global Entry, at $120.
+So, what’s the catch?

 • There aren’t as many centers where you can enroll for NEXUS, since it’s primarily intended for those traveling frequently between the US and Canada